MiGurke/GenoPop/README.md

 - **PrivateAlleles**: Calculates the number of private alleles in two populations.
 Private alleles are present in one population but absent in another, providing insight into population differentiation.

-- **ObservedHeterozygosity (Ho)**: Calculates the observed heterozygosity for each variant.
+- **Heterozygosity Rate**: Calculates the observed heterozygosity for each variant.
 It's a measure of genetic diversity within a population.

-- **ExpectedHeterozygosity (He)**: Calculates the expected heterozygosity based on allele frequencies.
-It's a theoretical measure of how genetically diverse a population should be under random mating.

 - **NucleotideDiversity (Pi)**: Measures the average number of nucleotide differences per site between two sequences.
 It's a key indicator of genetic diversity within a population.